 It is a secluded place in remote Huntingdonshire countryside which has borne witness to turbulent times over a thousand years with serenity, simplicity and peace.
 Nicholas Ferrar and his family formed the first Anglican community here in 1625 after the religious changes of the English Reformation.
 King Charles I visited in 1642, and sought refuge in 1646.
 The poet T.S.
 Eliot visited in 1936, and was moved to reflect upon the Church and its history in the last of his Four Quartets: Little Gidding.

-Regular services are held throughout the year.
+Regular Services and Quiet Days are held throughout the year.

 The Church is in the care of the Giddings PCC, and we invite you to explore this website, and to join us at one of the regular services when you can.
 The church is open between the hours of 10am and 5pm everyday of the week.

 Chaplain to Little Gidding is Rev Canon Fiona Brampton

 A source for our Sermons, weekly newsheets and our meditations all of which can be easily printed.
 And don’t forget to watch our Sunday Service videos.